abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 Released in 2014, Spring Boot is a framework based on Spring which differs in below core aspects:
 1. **Automatic Configuration**: common tasks are automatically handled by Spring Boot, like bean creation and component scanning
 2. **Starter Dependencies**: facet-based transitive dependencies
-3. **Spring Boot CLI**: unconventional way of developing (using Groovy) (much like Python's Flask)
-4. **Actuator**: to look at internals of a spring boot application during runtime
+3. **Spring Boot CLI**, **Actuator**, DevTools and many other tools available for building Webapps, Microservices, Serverless, Even-driven, Batch applications.

 ### Automatic Configuration
-Many beans are always created in all specific-kind of applications and we don't need to create those in Spring Boot explicitly as **it will look at the dependencies included and create those beans for us automatically** e.g. `jdbcTemplate` bean is included automatically if we have a SQL driver dependency added.
+Many beans are always created in all specific-kind of applications and we don't need to create those in Spring Boot explicitly as **it will look at the dependencies included and create and default configure those beans for us automatically** e.g. `jdbcTemplate` bean is included automatically if we have a SQL driver dependency added.
 All this happens at runtime (more specifically during application startup time).

 ### Starter Dependencies
 If we include a dependency called `spring-boot-starter-web` it will pull around 8-9 other dependencies that we need to build web apps.
 We also don't have to care about their versions, compatibility, and updates in future because they work out-of-the-box.